-To hide the cruelty, the poultry industry employs clever marketing convincing consumers that the animal products you are purchasing are in somehow better than your standard ones.
-By using the food label terms like “free-range” cage free”, “all vegetarian diet”, “all-natural” or “farm fresh”, they create the illusion.
+To hide the cruelty, the poultry industry employs clever marketing convincing consumers that the animal products you are purchasing are somehow better than your standard ones.
+By using the food label terms like “free-range” cage-free”, “all-vegetarian diet”, “all-natural” or “farm fresh”, they create the illusion.

 Remember, 99% of chickens are industry mass production raised in the warehouse, not in the open-wide ranch.
 Then what do they actually mean?

-In the chicken industry, the label “free range” largely applies to chickens which are raised for meat.
-From USDA guidelines, “free range” chickens have an access to an outdoor area.
-When you hear it, you probably think of a wide open field like this:
+In the chicken industry, the label “free-range” largely applies to chickens that are raised for meat.
+From USDA guidelines, “free-range” chickens have access to an outdoor area.
+When you hear it, you probably think of a wide-open field like this:

-To the contrary, most of chickens are raised in factory farms.
-The size, duration and quality of that outdoor experience is not defined legally.
-So the corporate giants can label it “free range” whether if chickens go outside or not.
+On the contrary, most of the chickens are raised on factory farms.
+The size, duration, and quality of that outdoor experience are not defined legally.
+So the corporate giants can label it “free-range” whether if chickens go outside or not.
 Sadly, these chickens would die if they stay outside too long due to the heat.

 What can we do?